North Korean Nuclear Test Spites Both Washington and Beijing

 But the timing was also a slap in the face for China, where buildings in the northeast rattled with the force of the blast.
 The BRICS forum for developing economies was opened by Chinese President Xi Jinping today in the southern Chinese city of Xiamen just hours after the test.
 China is also keen to avoid any disruption ahead of the 19th Party Congress set for October 18, a major political event where Xi is expected to cement his status as the most powerful leader in decades.

-State media has put a heavy emphasis on Xi’s ability to deal skilfully with the world, claiming in a six-part propaganda series, “Major-Country Diplomacy,” that launched last week that China has seen “brilliant diplomatic achievements” under his rule.
+State media has put a heavy emphasis on Xi’s ability to deal skillfully with the world, claiming in a six-part propaganda series, “Major-Country Diplomacy,” that launched last week that China has seen “brilliant diplomatic achievements” under his rule.

 “I think this is deliberate …” a Chinese expert on Korean affairs told Foreign Policy, asking for anonymity, “Even if it wasn’t, the leaders will see it as such. […] They were already angry with Kim and now they will be even angrier.”
 China has been locked in a diplomatic spat with South Korea over the use of the U.S. THAAD anti-missile system, which Beijing sees as a threat to its own security.
 “When [South Korean president] Moon Jae-in came in, they thought they could change the situation,” the expert commented.
-Moon has expressed scepticism about the THAAD deployment.
+Moon has expressed skepticism about the THAAD deployment.
 “But now the South Koreans will be even stronger on THAAD.”

 Chinese state media refused to acknowledge the test for the first few hours, referring only to an “earthquake” in North Korea, as they waited for the official line to come down from Beijing.
 This eventually manifested as a terse statement from the Foreign Ministry “resolutely condemning” the test, as it did with the last one in 2016.
-But instead of nuclear warnings, Chinese television was filled with images of smiling foreign faces at Xiamen.
+But instead of nuclear warnings, Chinese television was filled with images of smiling foreign faces at Xiamen, a popular beach holiday destination in southeast China.
 On Chinese social media such as WeChat, comments discussing the test were deleted.

 South Korea responded by immediately demanding “the most powerful” U.N. sanctions yet, while some in the country doubled down on their call for the redeployment of U.S. tactical nuclear weapons on Korean soil.
 But the news came just after claims on Friday that the Trump administration is considering pulling out of KORUS, the U.S.-South Korean free trade deal.
 Abandoning the deal would signal a lack of commitment to the alliance at a critical moment.
 James Schoff, a senior fellow at the Carnegie Endowment, optimistically described the idea on Twitter as “too stupid” to happen.